FREQUENTLY ASKED QUESTIONS

 A student may take a road test with the DMV when he/she have reached the following requirements:

-- Student has held a valid WI Instruction Permit for a minimum of 6 months
+- Held a valid WI Instruction Permit for a minimum of 6 months

 Visit any Wisconsin DMV office, call 1-888-368-9556, or click here to schedule your road test time online.
 You can schedule your test approximately 11 weeks prior to your desired test date.
 The DMV will add additional road test appointments each week so if you can not find a time that fits your schedule on the first attempt, more test times will be posted as the DMV is able to post availability.